Jamaica Plain: Revolution to annexation

 By 1850, the once agricultural community had seen a significant change in its population.
 Only 10% of its heads of household were listed as farmers, while 28% were businessmen and professionals, and another 20% were Irish-born.
 In an effort to stem the increase in property taxes to support the rapidly urbanizing inner Roxbury area, the owners of the large estates in Jamaica Plain led a successful effort in 1851 to secede from Roxbury and form a new, suburban town of West Roxbury.
 Meanwhile, growth continued unabated.
 In 1850, David S. Greenough developed the south end of his family land into four streets, including today's McBride Street.
 Three years later, he sold land along the east side of the railroad tracks for the new Jamaica Plain Gas Light Company.
 In 1857, the new West Roxbury Railroad Company extended their horse rail car line to a depot on South Street, at the site of today's public housing project opposite McBride Street.

 During the same years, ice houses lined the south shore of Jamaica Pond.
 Ice was harvested each winter by the Jamaica Plain Ice Company and sold in Boston and beyond until the 1890s, when the City of Boston bought the pond.
+During the China trade ships going toward the Orient needed ballast and excess harvested ice was used from the Pond.
+Ships went around Cape Horn up to San Francisco where the ice was sold.
 Continuing the transportation development that both served Jamaica Plain's commuters and spurred further urban development, the Boston and Providence company added a second track in 1860, a third in 1870, and a fourth in 1890.
 Many of the new residents were Irish and Catholic, and to serve their needs the Archdiocese of Boston began construction of St Thomas Aquinas Church on South Street, with a grammar school following in 1873.
 In less than a generation, Jamaica Plain had changed significantly, and the wealthy estate owners no longer held power.
 In 1873, West Roxbury residents – most living in Jamaica Plain – voted in favor of annexation to Boston.
 The Town of West Roxbury had grown from 2,700 residents in 1850 to 9,000 in 1875, and many of the new residents wanted the advantages of the services (street grading, sewer lines) that the City of Boston could provide.